 The possibility of disclosure also eliminates the non-monopoly pricing equilibria discussed in Remark 4, in which prices are used to reveal the identity of the products.
 These equilibria have the feature that popular products are offered at the monopoly price, whereas less popular products are offered at sub-optimal prices; yet, the firm is prevented from deviating to the monopoly price, as this would "signal" a popular product and prompt some consumers to stop searching.
-Thanks to the disclosure technology, the firm can instead deviate to the monopoly price and reassure consumers that they inspected a not-so-popular product, thus encouraging consumers to keep searching in the absence of a match.59
+Thanks to the disclosure technology, the firm can instead deviate to the monopoly price and reassure consumers to keep searching in the absence of a match.59